Latest update: 2023

 - Why buying silver from VAT restricted dealers isn’t always the best idea

-- What are the pro’s & cons of investing in silver
+- What are the pro’s & cons of buying silver

 - Where and how to re-sell your silver coins for the best prices

-The most cost effective method of buying physical silver coins is almost certainly buying from sellers who are not required to be UK vat registered.
+The most cost effective method of buying physical silver coins is almost certainly buying from private sellers who are selling through the secondary market.

-How the coin trade pricing works; Silver coin retailers add a coin re-sale premium on top of the Mint production and resale premiums, on top of which 20% UK Vat is also added, unless it’s a secondary market Margin scheme sale, in which case the tax is paid on the profit margin.
+How the coin trade pricing works; Silver coin retailers add a coin re-sale premium on top of the Mints own production costs and resale premiums, on top of which a further 20% UK Vat is also added, unless the coins are being sold through a secondary market Margin scheme, in which case the tax is paid on the sellers profit margin.

 Sourcing reasonable quantities of silver bullion from UK margin scheme sellers can be a time consuming challenge, especially at times of bullion price appreciation because there simply isn’t a lot of quality silver coins and bars coming onto the second hand market.
 Linking buyers directly with silver sellers on the secondary silver market is something I am actively engaged with to help silver investors find reputable sources for accumulating silver bullion at fair trade prices.